YuMingLiao/project_m36_websocket_client/README.md

 # project_m36_websocket_client

-A Flutter websocket client for [Project-M36](https://github.com/agentm/project-m36).
+A Flutter web websocket client for [Project-M36](https://github.com/agentm/project-m36).
 It's also an attempt to bring algebraic datatypes into the Dart land.

  [Project-M36](https://github.com/agentm/project-m36) also has a javascript version of [websocket client](https://github.com/agentm/project-m36/blob/master/docs/websocket_server.markdown).